opflucker/NetCoreManualDI/README.md

 }
 ```

-In summary, if a class needs a service, it receives an instance injected.
-If it also needs to control the service instance lifecycle, it receives a factory.
+In summary, if a class use a dependency, it receives an instance injected.
+If it also needs to control the dependency lifecycle, it receives a factory.

 ## In ASP.NET Core